 There is several options to treat sleep apnoea ranging from conservative management including weight loss, positional therapy and health and sleep hygiene to surgery or oral appliances.

 At Gold Coast Holistic Dental Care, we will help you to find the treatment option you feel comfortable with.
 We offer SomnoDent Oral Appliance Therapy (COAT) and can help you to find the right partner for the Continuous Positive Airway Pressure Therapy (CPAP).
-We also work with a Naturopath and a Fitness & Lifestyle Coach who can assist you on your way to a better night of sleep.
+We also work with a Nutrition Naturopath and a Fitness & Lifestyle Coach who can assist you on your way to a better night of sleep.

 If you have mild to moderate sleep apnoea, an oral appliance might be the right solution to treat your sleep apnoea.
 The SomnoDent COAT is a custom fitted dental device worn while you sleep that fits over your upper and lower teeth.
 It is designed to keep your airway open by holding your lower jaw forward.
 We will custom-fit your device which will make it comfortable, discret and easy to use.
 We might have to adjust the device to ensure that it is working well.
 The success of this method varies from case to case and it is hard to predict how well the oral device will work for you.